arista-netdevops-community/cloudvision-automation/README.md

   - gRPCurl
   - Postman
 - [cvprac](cvprac/): How to use the Python module cvprac
-- [Certificate based authentication](certificate_based_authentication): How to configure certificate based authentication (for the devices and CVP communication) which is a requirement for the devices to stream OpenConfig data to CVP
+- [Certificate based authentication](certificate_based_authentication): How to configure certificate based authentication (for the devices and CVP communication)
-- [YANG](YANG/): How to generate paths and trees from YANG modules with
-  - gNMIc
-  - Pyang
-- [OpenConfig](OpenConfig/): How to configure the devices to stream OpenConfig data to CVP
-- [gNMI](gNMI/): How to use gNMI with
-  - The gNMI command line client
-    - gNMIc
-    - gnmi
-    - pygnmicli
-  - Python with the module pyGNMI
   - gRPCurl
   - Postman
 - [RESTCONF](RESTCONF/): How to use RESTCONF with